What Is Composite Decking?

 | **10-year total cost** | **$7,800–$14,000** | **$9,000–$15,500** | **$8,500–$13,700** | **$11,500–$18,200** |

-Notice how the 10-year total cost of mid-range composite becomes very competitive with pressure-treated wood once maintenance is factored in.
+Notice how mid-range composite becomes very competitive with pressure-treated wood over 10 years once maintenance is factored in.
 And composite gives you a better-looking, longer-lasting deck.

-Modern composite decking is available in dozens of colors, from warm browns and rich reds to cool grays and weathered driftwood tones.
+Modern composite decking comes in dozens of colors — warm browns, rich reds, cool grays, and weathered driftwood tones.
 Premium lines like TimberTech’s Vintage collection feature multi-tonal color streaking that closely mimics natural hardwood grain.

-Composite also offers consistent board-to-board color, which some homeowners prefer.
-There are no knots, no grain variation between boards, and no color matching headaches during future repairs.
+Composite also offers consistent board-to-board color.
+No knots, no grain variation between boards, and no color matching headaches during future board replacements.

 Nothing beats real wood for authenticity.
-The natural grain variation, the warm feel underfoot, the way it weathers and develops character — these are things composite manufacturers are still trying to replicate.
-Cedar in particular offers a beautiful, warm appearance that many Mid-Missouri homeowners love.
+The natural grain variation, the warm feel underfoot, the way it weathers and develops character — these are things composite manufacturers are still working to replicate.
+Cedar in particular offers a beautiful warm appearance that many Mid-Missouri homeowners love.

-The tradeoff is maintenance.
+The tradeoff is upkeep.
 Without regular staining, wood turns gray within a season.
-Some people like the silvered look; most do not.
-And once wood starts to crack and splinter, the aesthetic advantage disappears quickly.
+Some people like the weathered silver look; most don’t.
+And once wood starts cracking and splintering, the aesthetic advantage disappears quickly.

-- Composite: Most brands use 90%+ recycled materials (recycled plastic bags, sawmill waste).
+– **Composite:** Most brands use 90%+ recycled materials (recycled plastic bags, sawmill waste).
 They last longer, reducing replacement waste.
-However, they are not recyclable at end of life and require more energy to manufacture.
+However, they aren’t recyclable at end of life and require more energy to manufacture.

-For the environmentally conscious Columbia homeowner, composite typically wins on lifecycle impact — it lasts longer, requires no chemical maintenance, and uses recycled inputs.
+For environmentally conscious Columbia homeowners, composite typically wins on lifecycle impact — it lasts longer, requires no chemical maintenance, and uses recycled inputs.

 – More than 30 inches above grade